-Berwick Partners’ Mitchell Partington and Emily Hudson recently sat down with Local Partnerships LLP - a public sector advisory body who bring public and private sector expertise to improve efficiency and support numerous government organisations and authorities with a range of projects.
+Berwick Partners’ Mitchell Partington recently sat down with Local Partnerships LLP - a public sector advisory body who bring public and private sector expertise to improve efficiency and support numerous government organisations and authorities with a range of projects.
 We discussed the potential, the pitfalls and the future of Public Private Partnerships (PPPs) and what good leadership looks like on these projects in the UK.

 As we enter a period of deep economic challenges, there will be multiple business, economic and societal casualties along the way.
 As the UK Government has started to announce multiple stimulus and infrastructure investments, we start to discuss what PPPs these should fund and how they could support economic recovery, whilst remaining a benefit, rather than a burden, for future generations.